 Below is a checklist of the key things you should look out for in an alloy insurance policy:

-• The maximum claim limit you are allowed to make per year – usually in the region of £150 per wheel.
+The maximum claim limit you’re allowed to make per year – usually in the region of £1,000.

-• Whether there is an admin fee payable with each claim.
-Note, there will usually be an admin fee of around £10 per claim.
-Check to see if this is a maximum fee per claim or a fee per wheel.
+Whether there is an admin fee payable with each claim.
+Note, there can be an admin fee of around £10 per claim.

 Leasing.com has an affiliate partnership with motoreasy.com which means that if you click on the link and purchase a product via the motoreasy.com site, Leasing.com may receive an affiliate commission at no extra cost to you.